Investors prepare for more U.S. stock swings as states reopen

 The VIX on Monday touched its lowest level since late February before reversing course as expectations for market volatility grew later in the week.

-Concerns over economic reopening are also being reflected in the VIX futures curve, which now shows investors betting that volatility will be elevated in coming weeks, rather than later in the summer, said Christopher Murphy, co-head of derivatives strategy at Susquehanna Financial Group.
+Concerns over economic reopening are reflected in the VIX futures curve, which shows investors betting volatility will be elevated in coming weeks, rather than later in the summer, said Christopher Murphy, co-head of derivatives strategy at Susquehanna Financial Group.

-Prior to that, the curve had briefly returned to a more historically common pattern, with front-month VIX futures VXc1 trading lower than second- VXc2 and third-month VXc3 futures - a sign that investors were betting on calmer near-term conditions.
+The curve has fluctuated in shape over the past week.
+On Tuesday, front-month VIX futures VXc1 traded at higher prices than futures expiring in subsequent months, reflecting heightened concern over near-term conditions.
+While that is no longer the case for now, VIX futures are broadly pricing in higher volatility than they were a week ago.

-Several investors are now positioning for further turbulence by shunning value sectors such as energy and financials in favor of technology and healthcare, two areas that have held up relatively well during the recent market turmoil.
+Several investors are positioning for further turbulence by shunning value sectors such as energy and financials in favor of technology and healthcare, two areas that have held up relatively well during recent market turmoil.

 Andrew Graham, managing partner at Jackson Square Capital in San Francisco, has focused on stocks he believes can maintain high dividend yields, especially within the pharmaceutical industry.
 His firm owns shares of Bristol-Myers Squibb Co (BMY.N), AbbVie Inc (ABBV.N) and Merck & Co Inc (MRK.N).

-Investors will also be watching the Treasury Department’s first auction for its 20-year bond on Wednesday.
-The department plans to borrow a record amount of nearly $3 trillion this quarter.
+Investors will also watch the U.S. Treasury Department’s first auction for its 20-year bond on Wednesday.
+Treasury plans to borrow a record amount of nearly $3 trillion this quarter.

-Some investors said they are likely to keep equities at a slight underweight in their portfolios given the likelihood of further market declines.
+Some investors said they were likely to keep equities at a slight underweight in their portfolios given the likelihood of further declines.

 Dave Lafferty, chief market strategist at Natixis Investment Managers, believes the recent stock rally did not factor in the likelihood of businesses operating below their usual capacity even if states reopened their economies.